trygraphite/platter/README.md

 - `packages/*` - Contains all internally shared packages within apps.
 - `apps/*` - All applications that make up the system.
+- Site - Contains the landing page of the app

 ## Tools